eriksank/altcalconv/README.md

 }
 ```

-As you can see, the `shutUp` function concentrates syntactical noise that would otherwise just run loose in your program.
+As you can see, the `shutUp` function concentrates syntactic noise that would otherwise just run loose in your own program.
 In fact, source code written in Bash can be very much sanitized to the point where only few notational impurities are left, along with the occasional unnecessary conceptual burden.

 That can certainly produce a rather pleasantly quiet impression in Bash source code, in fact, much quieter than in other scripting languages, of which the noise of their Eulerian notation is fundamentally beyond repair.